Resume and Cover Letter Tips, Tricks, and Examples

 Contact information

-Your first and last name, one phone number, one email address, one portfolio link, and up to two social media links at most.
+Add your first and last name, one phone number, one email address, one portfolio link, and up to two social media links at most.
 Social media should only be included if it is workplace appropriate and shows your skills, personality, or career aptitude.
-Traditionally, an address would also be added to a resume, however, most resumes are being posted online.
-So, this isn’t always the safest choice, especially for teens.
-Instead, only adding your city and state will be enough information for potential employers.
+If you want to add an address, include just your city and state.

 Contact Information Template: